 Well, it all just seemed to go like clockwork.
 Everyone had a great time and couldn’t say enough about the resulting photos.
 But I am sure the whole secret to it being such a success, was the planning, knowing full well that even the best of plans can go awry, but fortunately, for me, on that day anyway, they never did.

 There will be many situations in life where you will find the need to take control and if you have full confidence in yourself and in what you are doing, half the battle is won.
-Makes no is no difference if you are driving a car, flying an aeroplane or simply operating a camera.
+Makes no difference if you are driving a car, flying an aeroplane or simply operating a camera.